Frequently asked questions

 If you live in a borough or district, where services are split between a district or borough and the county council, it means your services will ultimately be provided by a single ‘unitary’ council.

-If you live in Derby, all your services will continue to be provided by a single council, but the area covered by the council might change.
+If you live in Derby, all your services will continue to be provided by a single council, but the area covered by the council will change.

-We are committed to ensuring councils have a strong and visible presence in their communities.
-However, there will definitely be opportunities to rationalise our ‘assets’ including council offices and we will consider this as part of the development of our plans.
+However, as part of this process there will be opportunities to make savings and rationalise our ‘assets’ including council offices, and we will consider this as part of the development of our plans.

 Council services have an impact on the everyday lives of people and organisations across our communities – and it’s important that local people have a say about how these services are delivered in the future.